 If deferred income is needed unexpectedly.
 During enrollment, you'll designate how to receive your money from this plan if situations occur that prevent you from taking the money out as planned.
-Circumstances such as death, disability, a change in the company's control, or financial hardship may qualify.
+Circumstances such as death, disability, a change in the organization's leadership, or financial hardship may qualify.